Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

-Other XRL strategies for model-free RL agents include the work of \citet{madumal2019explainable} that utilizes causal models to generate 'contrastive' explanations (e.g., "why" and "why not" questions) as a means of describing partly measurable agent action or actions in a game scenario (Starcraft II).
+Other XRL strategies for model-free RL agents include the work of \citet{madumal2019explainable}, which utilizes causal models to generate 'contrastive' explanations (e.g., "why" and "why not" questions) as a means of describing partly measurable agent action or actions in a game scenario (Starcraft II).
 The approach is to learn a structural causal model (SCM) during RL and to generate explanations for "why" and "why not" questions by counterfactual analysis of the learned SCM.
 However, one weakness of the approach is that the causal model must be given beforehand.
-In another work by \citet{pocius2019strategic}, deep RL were used to provide visual interpretations in the form of saliency maps to describe an agent's decisions in a partially observable game scenario.
+In another work by \citet{pocius2019strategic}, deep RL is used to provide visual interpretations in saliency maps to describe an agent's decisions in a partially observable game scenario.
 However, saliency maps have several disadvantages \cite{alqaraawi2020evaluating}.
 They do not help to explain long-term causality.
 The presence or absence of certain critical features may produce significantly different saliency maps.
 And finally, saliency maps ignore image features that cannot be localized to individual pixels.
-The study by \citet{sequeira2019interestingness} provided explanations through introspective analysis of the RL agent's interaction history.
-The framework explores the history of an agent's environmental experiences to retrieve interesting elements that explain its behaviour.
+The study by \citet{sequeira2019interestingness} provides explanations through an introspective analysis of the RL agent's interaction history.
+The framework explores the history of an agent's environmental experiences to retrieve interesting elements that explain its behavior.